 The researcher's conclusion is based on the justification advanced, according to which development research is research used to create new goods and starts with a need to design procedures and outcomes that must adhere to requirements for consistency and overall effectiveness.
 The findings of the small group test revealed that the product questionnaire had a total score of 565, an average of 28.25, and a total percentage of 70.62% in the small trial with a reasonably valid category (used).
 The product can thus be utilized in this study, however the author opted to conduct a large group trial to validate the product.
 According to the findings of the big group test, the product questionnaire had a total score of 1369, an average of 34.22, and an overall percentage of 85.56% in the small trial with a highly valid category (used).
 This indicates that while the product can be utilized in this study, the authors decided to examine its efficacy in order to validate the learning media.
-The pricing for trade = 5.11 was determined from the effectiveness test data calculation findings.
-The pricing for trade = 2.08 is calculated from the list of the t distribution using the probability 1 - 0.95 and dk 1.00 numbers 1.0
+Tcount = 5.11 was determined from the effectiveness test data calculation findings.
+The pricing for ttable = 2.08 is calculated from the list of the t distribution using the probability 1 - = 0.95 and dk n-1 (30-1) = 1.
+The hypothesis reads, "There is an Influence of Learning Media on Interactive Multimedia-Based Sports Measurement Tests," in order to have t count > t table".
+It can be concluded that the interactive sports measurement test learning media in this study are well developed, valid, and effective to improve sport measurement test learning outcome.